 For public- and private-sector organisations that operate in heavily regulated environments, “the cloud business case can be undermined by the cost and the risk of regulatory compliance,” Porter said.
 “Even general regulations pose a significant challenge and a barrier to [cloud] entry.”

 Help is on the way.

-AWS, a major provider of cloud services, is rolling out a global program developed specifically to help organisations potential pitfalls of regulations in the cloud.
-We are in the process of becoming the program’s first European-based partner.
+AWS, a major provider of cloud services, is rolling out a global programme developed specifically to help organisations potential pitfalls of regulations in the cloud.
+We are the programme’s first European-based partner.

 “It seems like there’s a headline every other month about a new company that’s facing severe monetary damages associated with not complying with GDPR,” said Greg Herrmann, Senior Partner Security Strategist at AWS.
 “Customers are not moving to the cloud [because of] security obligations.
 They’re not taking advantage of all the benefits the cloud offers.
 We get rid of that confusion.”

 In Europe, one of the biggest concerns is the EU’s General Data Protection Regulation (GDPR), especially given the potential for significant fines for non-compliance.
 But there are other concerns as well, according to a poll conducted prior to the webinar (see figure below).

 As recently as 2018, many of AWS’s customers were struggling to navigate the compliance process and regulatory requirements in the cloud.
 At the time, cloud adoption in the public sector hadn’t taken off to the extent it has today.
 Building workloads to support government or regulated industry customers encountered a host of challenges, recalled Herrmann: